dougbutner/ROCKS/README.md

 # ROCKS
-ROCKS is a [WAX](https://wax.io/) token earned in the game DigDoug by digging.
+[$ROCKS](https://wax.alcor.exchange/trade/rocks-digdougrocks_wax-eosio.token) is a [WAX](https://wax.io/) token earned in the game DigDoug by digging.

 ## Crystals
-Smash ROCKS on digdoug.rocks to reveal Common, Uncommon, Rare, Epic, and Legendary crystals, minerals, and more.
+Smash ROCKS on digdoug.rocks to reveal Common, Uncommon, Rare, Epic, and Legendary NFT crystals, minerals, and more.

+___

 > Why is Doug Digging all these rocks?

 # Read the tale of Doug in the [Wiki](https://github.com/dougbutner/ROCKS/wiki)

+___

+## Aquire $ROCKS exclusively on [alcor.exchange](https://wax.alcor.exchange/trade/rocks-digdougrocks_wax-eosio.token)

+‼️ Ensure the contract name is [digdougrocks](https://wax.bloks.io/account/digdougrocks) to avoid fake rocks.